 - Click OK.

-When you first create an analysis, only you can see it.
+When you first create an exploration, only you can see it.
 You can share your insights with your colleagues:

-In the upper right, click Share analysis .
+In the upper right, click Share exploration .

 To export the data for use in other tools: